Neural machine Translation

 Topics in NeuralNetworkModelsNeural Language Models | Attention Model | Training | Inference | Coverage | Vocabulary | Embeddings | Multilingual Word Embeddings | Monolingual Data | Adaptation | Linguistic Annotation | Multilingual Multimodal Multitask | Alternative Architectures | Analysis And Visualization | Neural Components In Statistical Machine Translation

-Limiting Search Space:Compared to statistical machine translation, neural machine translation may be less adequate, even if more fluent.
+Limiting Search SpaceCompared to statistical machine translation, neural machine translation may be less adequate, even if more fluent.
 In other words, the translation may diverge from the input in various ways, such as not translating part of the sentence or generating un-related output words.
-Zhang et al. (2017) propose to limit the search space of the neural decoder to n-best lists generated by a phrase-based system.
+Zhang et al. (2017) propose to limit the search space of the neural decoder to the search graph generated by a phrase-based system.
 Khayrallah et al. (2017) extend this to the search lattice.

-Decoding Constraints:In practical deployment of machine translation, there is often a need to override model predictions with pre-specified word or phrase translations, for instance to enforce required terminology or to support external components.
+Decoding ConstraintsIn practical deployment of machine translation, there is often a need to override model predictions with pre-specified word or phrase translations, for instance to enforce required terminology or to support external components.
 Chatterjee et al. (2017) allow the specification of pre-defined translations for certain input words and modify the decoder to use them, based on input word attention.
 Hokamp and Liu (2017) modify the decoding algorithm to force the decoder to produce certain specified output strings.
 Each time such one of the output strings is produced, hypotheses are placed into a different beam, and final translations are picked from the beam that contains hypotheses that produced all specified output.
 Related to this idea, Anderson et al. (2017) mark hypotheses with states in a finite state machines that indicate the subset of constraints (pre-specified translatins) that have been satisfied.
 Hasler et al. (2018) refine this approach by using a linear (not exponential) number of constraint satisfaction states, and also remove attention from words whose constraints have been satisfied.
 Post and Vilar (2018) split up the beam into sub beams, instead of duplicating beams to prevent increase in decoding time for sentences with such constraints.
 Hu et al. (2019) extends this work with a trie structure to encode constraints, thus improving the handling of constraints that start with the same words, and also improve batching.
 Song et al. (2019) replace the words with their specified translations in the input and aid the translation of such code-switched data with a pointer network that handles the copying of the specified translations.
 Dinu et al. (2019) also present the specified translations as input, but in addition to the original source words, and using a source factor to label input tokens according to the three classes: regular input word, input word with specified translation, and specified translation.